When does YouthWorks 2023 start and when does it end?

 What if I don’t have a computer or access to the internet and I am placed in a virtual job?

 We may be able to help you but you need to let us know as soon as you can.
 Email us at email@example.com

-You must click the link in this email that allows you to access the application, which you can then fill out.
-Once that is complete, you will then receive an email verifying application completion.
+You must click the link in the email that allows you to access the application, which you can then fill out.
+Once the application is completed correctly, you will then receive an email verifying application completion.
 Until you've received both of these emails, your application is not yet finished.

 How much am I getting paid this year?

 YouthWorks pays the state minimum wage.
-For 2021, that'll be $11.75 per hour.
-Participants will work 20 hours a week for six weeks.
+For 2023, that'll be $13.25 per hour.
+Participants may work up to 25 hours a week for five weeks.

 I know where I want to work for the summer, what do I do?

-If a worksite wants to work with you, you can provide them a copy of your YouthWorks approval email that you receive when we have approved your application.
+If a worksite wants to work with you, you can provide them a copy of your YouthWorks approval email that you receive when we have approved your correctly completed application.
 They must then send that email to us to request to work with you.
-This all must occur by April 23, otherwise we cannot ensure we can honor your request.
+This all must occur by April 14, 2023 otherwise we cannot ensure we can honor your request.